brazilian portuguese pt-br

 There are 165 million Portuguese native speakers in Brazil and another 10 million Portuguese speakers in Portugal; Brazilian Portuguese, the sixth most broadly spoken language around the world.

 The level of contrast between the two variants of the Portuguese dialect is a disputable topic.
-In the formal writing, the Brazilian standard differs from the European writing one to about the same degree that written American English varies from written British English.
+In formal writing, the Brazilian standard differs from the European writing one to about the same degree that written American English varies from written British English.
 The differences stretch out to spelling, dictionary, and grammar.
-Apart from this, Brazilian and European Portuguese vary more from one another with respect to phonology and prosody.
+Apart from this, Brazilian and European Portuguese vary more from one another concerning phonology and prosody.

 The relaxation of regulation barriers on imports of computer science and other products into Brazil, and the increasing importance of Portugal in Europe as a member of the European Community have resulted in an expansion of business relations between these countries and the U.S. As a consequence, the demand for translations from English into Portuguese in the American industrial/commercial environment has increased noticeably during the last few years.
 Translation companies and professionals are frequently faced with whether it is possible to use the same translation text, or even the same translator, for Brazil and Portugal.

-Betaplan Translation has been performing Brazilian Portuguese translation service to individuals, company, government agencies and organization for 8 years, and we always pay our complete and personalized attention to our clients.
-Send now your document via e-mail or online form.
+Betaplan Translation has been providing Brazilian Portuguese translation services to individuals, companies, government agencies, and organizations for 8 years, and we always pay complete and personalized attention to our clients.
+Send your document via email or online form.